ryanlow64/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find an existing contact and provides name of contact.
+1. User requests to find an existing contact and provides criteria for name, phone, email, and/or address.
 2. System validates input.
-3. System returns a list of relevant contact.
+3. System returns a list of relevant contacts.

 **Use case ends.**